mhartl/pivotal-github/README.md

 Because of the way options are chained, passing `--ff` or `--no-log` to `git story-merge` will override the `--no-ff` or `--log` flags (respectively) and thus restore the default behavior of `git merge`.

+Finally, experience shows that it's easy to forget to mark a story finished when making the final commit.
+As a reminder, the `git story-merge` command exits with a warning if the most recent commit doesn't contain 'Finishes' or 'Delivers' (or 'Finished' or 'Delivered').
+This behavior can be overriden with the `--run` option.
+(I wanted to use `-f` and `--force`, but those interact badly with the default `git merge` options.)

 #### Options

     Usage: git story-merge [options]
-        -d, --development BRANCH         development branch (defaults to master) -h, --help                       this usage guide
+        -d, --development BRANCH         development branch (defaults to master) -r, --run                        run without marking story finished -h, --help                       this usage guide

 Additionally, `git story-merge` accepts any options valid for `git merge`.